About

 Research

-FOR STUDENTS: If you'd like to work on a research project with me, please contact me.
-Unfortunately, until I get a permanent position, I cannot write a reference letter for your future applications.
-If you agree and are interested, I'd love to talk.
-In my research, I consider various problems related to lattice gauge theory, tensor networks, qubits and qumodes in quantum computing, matrix models, computational complexity theory, variational algorithms like conventional VQE and d-sparse VQE, Hamiltonian simulation, and scrambling in randomly coupled systems.
+For Students: If you'd like to work on a research project, please contact me.
+Until I get a position, I cannot write a reference letter for your future applications.
+If you are still interested, I'd love to talk and discuss potential projects.
+In my research, I am broadly interested in various problems related to lattice gauge theory, tensor networks, qubits and qumodes approach to quantum computing, matrix models, computational complexity theory, variational algorithms like conventional VQE and d-sparse VQE, Hamiltonian simulation, and quantum chaos in random systems.

-My research interests cover several exciting areas of theoretical physics.
-At the start of my Ph.D., I focused exclusively on supersymmetric gauge theories as non-perturbative formulations of string theory through gauge/gravity duality.
-In this field, I'm most interested in studying finite-temperature maximally supersymmetric gauge theories using Monte Carlo (MC) methods to test and understand non-extremal black p-branes in dual supergravity (SUGRA).
-This numerical approach provides a tool for potential non-trivial checks of the AdS/CFT conjecture.
+In my PhD, I focused exclusively on supersymmetric gauge theories as non-perturbative formulations of string theory through gauge/gravity duality especially finite-temperature maximally supersymmetric gauge theories using Monte Carlo (MC) methods to test and understand non-extremal black p-branes in dual supergravity (SUGRA).
+This numerical approach provides a tool for potential non-trivial checks of the AdS/CFT conjecture and explore away from the classical SUGRA and planar limit.

-Due to increased interest related to quantum architectures around the world and its potential applications in Physics, in the last several years, I have explored QISKIT (pronounced kiss-kit), Cirq, and PennyLane to model simple physical systems on available/near-term quantum devices and applications of quantum computation to quantum many-body problems.
-Quantum computation and especially a proper understanding of digitization of gauge and spin models is one of the problems I am working on in my current postdoc.
-Our goal is mostly focused on the continuous variable (CV) approach to quantum computing but I have also written several papers utilizing qubit based methods.
-In the CV approach, unlike the qubits, the quantum information and unitary transformations are written in terms of bosonic operators which have infinite- dimensional Hilbert space (suitably truncated).
-If you like to read more about quantum computing including the CV approach, please refer to the my recent review article -- here .
-Some of the material in this article is based on lectures given at Rensselaer Polytechnic Institute (RPI) Summer School in June 2022, Hampton University Graduate Studies (HUGS) program and Quantum Computing Bootcamp at Jefferson Lab in June 2023.
+My focus at the moment is on available/near-term quantum devices and applications of quantum computation to quantum many-body problems.
+My research focuses on continuous variable (CV) approach to quantum computing and information but I also work on qubit based algorithms and simulation using both noisy and fault-tolerant algorithms.
+In the CV approach, unlike the qubits, the quantum information and unitary transformations are written in terms of bosonic operators which have infinite-dimensional Hilbert space (suitably truncated).
+I wrote a small review several years ago, please refer to it on arXiv -- here .
+The material in this article is based on lectures given at Rensselaer Polytechnic Institute (RPI) Summer School in June 2022, Hampton University Graduate Studies (HUGS) program and Quantum Computing Bootcamp at Jefferson Lab in June 2023.

 Around the World